koaning/bulk/README.md

 python -m bulk text ready.csv
 ```

+### Extras

+You can also pass an extra column to your csv file called "color".
+This column will then be used to color the points in the interface.

 ## Usecase

 The interface may help you label very quickly, but the labels themselves may be faily noisy.
 The intended use-case for this tool is to prepare interesting subsets to be used later in [prodi.gy](https://prodi.gy).